hackoregon/civic/packages/component-library/stories/barchart.notes.md

 ## Custom

 The Custom story shows all possible properties that can be passed to the BarChart for customization.
-They include the properties in the Standard, plus these:
+They include the properties in the Standard BarChart story, plus these:

+- Bar width
 - Loading message
 - Error message
-- xNumberFormatter (year format) (use an options list)
-- yNumberFormatter (number format) (use an options list)
+- Data key format
-- Bar width
+- Data format